 Can my child swim after the operation?

-It is necessary to wait until the graft has taken fully, so it is recommended to wait 6-8 weeks before swimming.
+It is necessary to wait until the graft has taken fully, which is at least 4 weeks after the surgery

-When would my child be able to fly?
+When will my child be able to fly?

 Although aircraft cabin pressure is controlled there may be some slight changes which may induce patients to try to equalise their ears.
-This may result in displacement of the graft.
-It is therefore recommended that flying be postponed until 4 weeks after surgery.
+This may result in displacement of the graft. and it is recommended that flying be postponed until 4 weeks after surgery.